NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 `nextlinux-cli image add alpine:latest --noautosubscribe`

 the '--noautosubscribe' flag can be used if you do not wish for the engine to automatically subscribe the input tag to the 'tag_update' subscription, which controls whether or not the engine will automatically watch the added tag for image content updates and pull in the latest content for analysis.
-See Subscriptions for more information about using subscriptions and notifications in Anchore.
+See Subscriptions for more information about using subscriptions and notifications in Nextlinux.

 ### Image Tags

-In the previous example we added `docker.io/mysql:latest`, if we attempted to add a tag that mapped to the same image, for example `docker.io/mysql:5` the Anchore Engine will detect the duplicate image identifiers and return a detail of all tags matching that image.
+In the previous example we added `docker.io/mysql:latest`, if we attempted to add a tag that mapped to the same image, for example `docker.io/mysql:5` the Nextlinux Engine will detect the duplicate image identifiers and return a detail of all tags matching that image.

 ```
 Image Digest: sha256:2b0e9b0e40202e2a6a0619f327c9acb9d0adc39d7dc292fefc1a886fc8cefee3